greenpau/caddy-auth-saml/README.md

 * [Azure Active Directory (Office 365) Applications](#azure-active-directory-office-365-applications)

+If you would like to see the support for the following identity providers, please reach out:

+* Salesforce
+* Okta
+* Ping Identity

 ## Getting Started

 This plugin is an application in itself.
 It has a simple UI